 7. Look for signs of success such as if clinic has different locations within the same city or nationally.

-8. Most reputable clinics now offer free consultations to clients who are curious about the procedure and want to find out more.
+8. Most reputable clinics offer consultations to clients who are curious about the procedure and want to find out more.
 This is good practice and allows you to check the premises and staff to make sure you feel comfortable.
 This is also a great opportunity to ask the doctor any questions or raise any concerns you may have.
-There should be no pressure to have the treatment at the end of the free consultation.
+There should be no pressure to have the treatment at the end of the consultation.

 9. Make sure that the clinic offers a follow up service.
 Botox® takes up to two weeks to work.
 If you are having Botox® for the first time you want to make sure you are getting the right result.
 Sometimes small areas can be missed at the first treatment.
 If you are new to Botox® treatments, it is good practice for the doctor to follow you up at two weeks to make sure that the result is the one you were looking for and to give you a top up if any areas are missed.